Whistleblowing

 • who else knows about the wrongdoing?

-• any other key dates you can recall;
+• any other key dates you can recall.

 • any supporting documents or evidence you may have.

-How will my personal data be treated?
+How will your personal data be treated?

 If you are thinking of raising a whistleblowing concern under this Policy but feel you need advice before speaking to anyone, you may wish to take independent legal advice from a lawyer.